top of page

 Image Credit: HBO Max

 Cassandra Brown wakes up one morning after a night of fun and heavy drinking in Bangkok to find her lover from the night before dead in the same bed.
 After three episodes, that’s all that the audience knows for sure.
-The Flight Attendant is a classic, by the numbers, whodunnit mystery with twist after twist delivered in each episode.
+The Flight Attendant is a classic, by-the-numbers, whodunnit mystery with twist after twist delivered in each episode.

 Being three episodes into the series, the only thing the story has for us at this point is a lot of questions with almost no answers.
 The risk that comes with mysteries like The Flight Attendant is always the payoff.